rkushkuley/ece4180_final_project/README.md

 * This is a snippet of our code that was used during this projec that can be found in this GitHub.

-For Software setup, import the code into the mbed website.
-We modified some parts of the code from our labs and others reference for our code into our project.
-You must download the BlueFruit app from the app store for ios users and google play for android users.
-Hit the first unknown that pops up to connect to the Adafruit Bluefruit LE part.
-The blue light should blink.
-Once connected in the app, then go to the control pad tab to access the control pad.
+1. Import files and code onto the [mbed website](https://os.mbed.com/)
+2. Download the file and upload to mbed.
+3. Download the app called Bluefruit Connect app to either ios or android smartphones
+4. Open the app then hit on the first Unknown wifi bar
+5. Go to the control pad and sensors tab to control the robot

 ## **Block Diagram**

+## **Demo Video**